-LaValla School established in Phnom Penh in 1998 is the only government approved school in Cambodia providing a full elementary school education for children and young people with physical disabilities.
+LaValla School established in Phnom Penh in 1998 is a government approved school in Cambodia providing a full elementary school education for children and young people with physical disabilities.

-Villa Maria, built by the Australian Marist Fathers in 2005 is now a hostel for the young people attending university.
+Villa Maria built by the Australian Marist Fathers in 2005 is now a hostel for the young people attending university.
 The new LaValla Village is the hostel for students of MSC who are attending the local Government High School in Takhmao.

-An outreach programme based at LaValla assists more than 100 young Cambodians with physical disabilities who live at home and attend their local schools.
+An outreach program of the LaValla Project assists approximately 100 young Cambodians with physical disabilities who live at home and attend their local schools.

-In 2010 MSC was established to integrate various programmes and sites into one entity, which we now call the “LaValla Project”, with its own Board of Directors under the aegis of Australian Marist Solidarity.
+In 2010 MSC was established to integrate various programmes and sites into one entity, which we now call the “LaValla Project”, with its own Board of Directors under the aegis of Marist Brothers Province of Australia.